asterisk/testsuite/README.txt

 The test suite is made up as a collection of scripts that test some portion of Asterisk functionality given a set of preconditions, and then provide a pass/fail result via a predefined method of doing so.

-        In addition to the implementation of this test suite, this repository also contains scripts and other information needed for setting up test slaves that will be a part of the bamboo build and test infrastructure.
-Test slave configuration is discussed in section 5.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------